 Frequently, employers retaliate against whistleblowers through terminations, intimidation, demotions or reductions in pay.
 That is why several laws have been enacted to protect employees who blow the whistle on illegal behavior at work.

-Enacted in 1989, this law protects whistleblowers that work within the federal government from retaliation.
+Enacted in 1989, the Whistleblower Protection Act protects whistleblowers that work within the federal government from retaliation.
 To file a successful claim for protection, an employee must:

 Filing a whistleblowing claim can be very complicated and complex.
 If you have observed illegal activities at work and are thinking about blowing the whistle and need advice before you do, or you’ve already done so and feel you’re being retaliated against, you need experienced, competent counsel to protect your rights.
-Contact the attorneys at Schwimer Weinstein as soon as possible.
+Win With Us.
+Contact the employment law attorneys at Schwimer Weinstein as soon as possible.